fractal-analytics-platform/fractal-containers/examples/full-stack/README.md

 # List of Fractal services in this example

 * The `fractal-server` backend, available on port 8000 (e.g http://localhost:8000/docs).
 * The `fractal-web` web client, available on port 5173 (see http://localhost:5173, with credentials: `admin@fractal.xy`/`1234`).
 * The `fractal-vizarr-viewer` service to view OME-Zarrs in the browser, available on port 3000 (see an example OME-Zarr at http://localhost:3000/vizarr/?source=http://localhost:3000/vizarr/data/data/zarrs/20200812-CardiomyocyteDifferentiation14-Cycle1_mip.zarr/B/03/0).
 * A `filebrowser` service, available on port 8080, see http://localhost:8080.
 This is especially useful if you want to "download" zarr files to your host machine, or if you want to "upload" new input images.

+Additional containers being run:
+* The slurm container that runs the fractal server also runs a tiny slurm cluster with access to the same data as the web viewer in the containers.
+* The fractal-db container runs a postgres database on port 5433 that is used by fractal-server

 # Steps to run an end-to-end demo